Nessjk/nessjk/README.md

 I eat code for breakfast lunch and diner, luckily it’s 0 calories.

-In tech for while now I've been in Sales, Product and Engineering. (not all at the same time) I co-founded my first tech startup at the non-ripe age of 25.
+I've been in tech for while now, moving through Sales, Product and Engineering. (not all at the same time) I co-founded my first tech startup at the non-ripe age of 25.
 Since, I matured into a full stack developer and worked on complex applications and websites.

 In love with coding apps with a little extra flair and creativity with a business impact.